Construct and Run a Stateflow Chart

 On the left side of the canvas, the object palette displays a set of tools for adding graphical elements to your chart.

-On the right side of the canvas, in the Symbols pane, you add new data to the chart and resolve any undefined or unused symbols.
+On the right side of the canvas, in the Symbols pane, you add new data, events, and messages to the chart and resolve any undefined or unused symbols.

 After you construct your Stateflow chart, you can copy its contents to another chart with a different execution mode.
 For example, you can construct a chart for execution in MATLAB and copy its contents into a chart for simulation in Simulink.